Porcelain Dental Inlays/Onlays

 Both processes are essentially the same and require two visits to our office.
-During the first visit, we will prepare the damaged tooth by removing all decay and make a mold so a custom porcelain dental inlay or dental onlay can be manufactured to the proper specifications by our master dental lab technician.
+During the first visit, we will prepare the damaged tooth by removing all decay.
+We will then make a mold so a custom porcelain dental inlay or onlay can be manufactured.
 The porcelain can be matched to your existing smile, so it integrates impeccably with your smile.

-It will take approximately two weeks for your porcelain dental inlay or dental onlay to be created.
+It will take approximately two weeks to create your porcelain dental inlay or dental onlay.
 A temporary dental inlay or onlay will be attached to your prepared tooth to use during the interim.

-When we have received your lab-fabricated, precision fit, porcelain dental restoration, you will return to the office so we can thoroughly check the dental inlay or onlay for precise fit, comfort and function.
-When we are satisfied, the permanent restoration will be securely bonded to the tooth, adjusted for proper bite and polished.
+When we have received your lab-fabricated, precision fit, porcelain dental restoration, you will return to the office.
+We can thoroughly check the dental inlay or onlay for precise fit, comfort and function.
+When the fit is satisfactory we bond the permanent restoration to the tooth, and adjust for a proper bite and polish.

-- Porcelain materials can be color-matched to your smile, making them virtually invisible
+- Porcelain materials can match your smile, making them virtually invisible

 - There is no expansion or contraction of the porcelain material, which can lead to tooth fractures